kkucc/Astromony-programing/README.md

 # Astromony-programing
-* compilation of INTERNATIOAL ASTRONOMY PROGRAMING PROBLEMBS i guess that woulbe helful for future generation :) so there woulbe and instrucion how to start and also you can join and send solved problems here
+* compilation of INTERNATIONAL ASTRONOMY PROGRAMING PROBLEMBS i guess that woulbe helpful for future generation :) so there woulbe and instrucion how to start and also you can join and send solved problems here
 # HOW TO START
 # HOW TO "PRESENT"(no idea how to name it) YOUR PROBLEMS